mpsijben/ImMovie/README.md

-# ImMovie
+# MovieApplication
 An Android application that shows you the most popular movies.